-To avoid dropping frames on congested ports, the switch provides 4 Mbits for frame buffering.
+To avoid dropping frames on congested ports, the switch provides 1.5 MB for frame buffering.
 This buffer can queue packets awaiting transmission on congested networks.

-Spanning Tree Algorithm - The switch supports these spanning tree protocols:
+Spanning Tree Protocol - The switch supports these spanning tree protocols:

-Spanning Tree Protocol (STP, IEEE 802.1D) - This protocol provides loop detection and recovery by allowing two or more redundant connections to be created between a pair of LAN segments.
+Spanning Tree Protocol (STP, IEEE 802.1D) - This protocol provides loop detection.
 When there are multiple physical paths between segments, this protocol will choose a single path and disable all others to ensure that only one route exists between any two stations on the network.
 This prevents the creation of network loops.
 However, if the chosen path should fail for any reason, an alternate path will be activated to maintain the connection.

-Rapid Spanning Tree Protocol (RSTP, IEEE 802.1w) - This protocol reduces the convergence time for network topology changes to 3 to 5 seconds, compared to 30 seconds or more for the older IEEE 802.1D STP standard.
+Rapid Spanning Tree Protocol (RSTP, IEEE 802.1w) - This protocol reduces the convergence time for network topology changes to about 3 to 5 seconds, compared to 30 seconds or more for the older IEEE 802.1D STP standard.
 It is intended as a complete replacement for STP, but can still interoperate with switches running the older standard by automatically reconfiguring ports to STP-compliant mode if they detect STP protocol messages from attached devices.